benpackard/BENTagsView/README.md

 ## License

-TTTAttributedLabel is available under the MIT license.
+BENTagsView is available under the MIT license.
 See the LICENSE file for more info.